influxdata/influxdb/notebooks/README.md

 This package provides an HTTP API for interacting with InfluxDB notebooks.
 The HTTP handlers are located in the `transport` folder.
 The code for interacting with the sqlite datastore is located in the `service.go` file.
-Definitions for the basic types & interfaces associated with notebooks used through the platform are located in the top-level `influxdb` package, in the `notebook.go` file.
+Definitions for the basic types & interfaces associated with notebooks used throughout the platform are located in the top-level `influxdb` package, in the `notebook.go` file.

 ### Anatomy